davidhernandeze/typi/README.md

 - The app is built using Laravel 8.
 - The app uses Vue.js for the frontend.
 - The app uses Tailwind CSS for the styling.
-- No external dependencies were installed to keep simplicity.
+- No extra dependencies were installed to keep simplicity.

 ## Cache and optimization
 - Database caching is used for simplicity.
 Redis should  work as well.